P1xt/p1xt-guides/README.md

 - Proceed through the courses and projects in order.
 - When you begin working on the Frontend Mentor projects, sign up for their discord and engage with the community.
 Help others when you can.
 - Include mathematics in your studies if possible.
 There is a General Mathematics Progression at the bottom of the [Notes](#notes) below to guide you to whatever course in the sequence is appropriate for your level.
-- Leverage the reading material listed for this Tier while completing the projects.
+- Leverage the reading material listed for this tier while completing the projects.
 It covers the materials from the courses in much greater depth and will help a lot.
-You should be familiar with both reading it and using it as a reference when you have questions by the end of the Tier.
+You should be familiar with both reading it and using it as a reference when you have questions by the end of the tier.
 - Near the end of this tier, polish up two of your best projects, showcasing your best work, for potential leverage in creating your portfolio in Tier 4.

 | Activity                                                                                                                                                                     | Status | Evidence |